patrickziegler/strava-heatmap-proxy/README.md

 ### :hammer: Build and Install

-With [git](https://git-scm.com/downloads) and [golang](https://go.dev/) avaiable on your system, the following three steps are sufficient to build and install this tool
+With [git](https://git-scm.com/downloads) and [golang](https://go.dev/) available on your system, the following three steps are sufficient to build and install this tool

 ```sh
 git clone https://github.com/patrickziegler/strava-heatmap-proxy